UNI CHECKLIST. WHAT TO TAKE.

 2 x pillows

-A big squishy cushion.
-Jake thought a cushion was a ridiculous idea, but he used it all the time, mainly to prop himself up whilst playing Ps2 games on his TV
+A big squishy cushion or two, to tart up the bed these are fab Jake thought a cushion was a ridiculous idea, but he used it all the time, mainly to prop himself up whilst playing Ps2 games on his TV…

 Fleece throw – depends on when the Halls put the heating on of course, but might be handy.

-We took Jake’s rug from his room at home, as the floor was laminate.
+We took Jake’s rug from his room at home as the floor was laminate.
 It made it lovely and cosy but it’s not vital.
-Also would be good to cover up gross carpet though)
+Would be good to cover up a gross carpet though)

 A desk/bedside lamp. (some unis provide them so check)